pavankothawade/Aladdin-2D-Game/Team_activity.md

 Pavan Kothawade
 * Not getting enough time as there are other projects as well.

+Vinit Singh
+* Design and view of Level2.
+* Transition from Level 1 to Level 2.

 #Week-7
 ### What did the team do the past week?